Fighting For Injured Victims Since 1937

 To the outside observer, a city like Athens, Alabama may seem very similar to other small to mid-size towns, but the pride of the town runs deep.
 As one of the oldest incorporated cities in the state, Athens, Alabama has seen its economy depend on one stalwart industry after another, such as cotton, railroad, and aerospace, only to see those financial cornerstones fade in prominence.
-Today, the production and distribution of electricity supplies both employment for Athens residents as well as electricity to surrounding areas.
+Today, the production and distribution of electricity supply both employment for Athens residents as well as electricity to surrounding areas.
 Contact our Athens office location.

 According to the city’s government page, Athens continues to be a thriving city despite over 60% of the landscape being undeveloped or agricultural.
 “The city’s proximity to transportation, recreational opportunities and educational centers make it a vibrant spot today,” boasts the city government page.
 Living in Athens, Alabama may include more opportunity than ever before.
 With such an optimistic outlook, it’s no wonder that the city’s economic development plans have never looked better!

-But the possibility for car accidents still exist.
+But the possibility of car accidents still exist.

 That’s why understanding your rights in an Alabama car accident makes sense, even if you live in a small city like Athens.